peisong0109/peisong.github.io/_posts/2022-06-04-Wireless-Communication.md

  - [ ] Extension: What is wavelength and frequency?
  Electromagnetic waves are measured using frequency.
 ![What is frequency?](./assets/img/posts/20220604/Frequency.jpg)

+The wavelength and frequency are shown in the following figure.
  ![Wavelength](./assets/img/posts/20220604/Wavelength.jpg)
  - [ ]  Extension: What is radio?
 ![Radio Wave](./assets/img/posts/20220604/RadioWave.jpg)